Detroit Michigan Trademark Attorney: The Lanham Act is FUCT!

 Detroit Michigan Trademark Attorney: Immoral or Scandalous Trademarks, the Bottom Line

 15 USC 1052(a) was simply invalidated by the Supreme Court’s decision in this case.
 It was not re-construed or re-interpreted, nor did the Court allow the USPTO or the TTAB any ability to weigh one consideration against another in utilizing the statutory provision in future cases.
 The Court did not leave the provision in place with any test for further use, or take any other step to leave it intact.

 The Court instead invited Congress to re-draft a new provision if it wanted morality to weigh against an application for trademark registration.

 Only time will tell if Congress will accept that invitation.
 For now, the bottom line is that this consideration need no longer play a role a proposed mark’s registrability.

-If you are interested in registering a trademark, tag-line, name, or logo, please contact Attorney John Hilla at (734) 743-1489 to schedule a free telephonic consultation.
+If you are interested in registering a trademark, tag-line, name, or logo, please contact Attorney John Hilla at (734) 743-1489 to schedule a virtual consultation.